DarrienKennedy/CryptoBudget/README.md

 when storing the user's financial transaction information, rather than having to trust a server to be configured securely.

 This file may be copy and pasted if need be.
+If it is deleted or moved, a new one will be created with brand new settings.

+Database files must be saved as `src/CryptoBudget.db`.

 ### Users
 CryptoBudget supports multiple users within one database file.
 Users may choose their own settings preferences